A Crowded Room Can Be The Loneliest Place in the World

 “Do you ever get lonely?”
 This is one of the most common questions I get asked regarding my lifestyle.
 And it makes perfect sense that this is the question on the lips of loved ones, and people who I meet on a regular basis.

-I left everything and everyone I knew three years ago.
-I’ve travelled a lot since then – mainly on my own and occasionally with friends who I have met outside my country.
+I left everything and everyone I knew ten ago.
+I’ve travelled a lot since then, mainly on my own and occasionally with friends who I have met outside my country.
 And when I’m not doing that – I decide to live somewhere new.
 A whole new country.
 A different city.
 A fresh challenge.
-A brand-spanking new place.
+A brand-spanking-new place.

 And I choose to do it on my own.

 The honest truth is when I am on my own – I seldom feel lonely.
 I love my own time and I’m an independent person.
 I always have some interest/obsession that I want to throw myself into and I appreciate the freedom I have to choose.
-Sure, I could do with a hug now and then when I’m feeling overwhelmed, but I just suck it up and I crack on.
+Sure, I could do with leaning on a good friend when I’m feeling overwhelmed, but I just suck it up and I crack on.
 Lonely when alone?
 Very, very, very rare for me, personally.

 But that doesn’t mean I don’t feel lonely.
 And that I don’t feel it often.
 When I feel this (possibly the single worst feeling in the world) – I always think of a famous saying; “A crowded room can be the loneliest place in the world.”